comlog-gmbh/sysstat-web/README.md

 ```
 Add the command "php /var/www/sysstat-web/run.php" to cronjobs or windows task.
 Set the interval as you need it!

+copy plugins into ./plugins/ directory and make executable.

 # Usage
 ## Start nodejs server